Lubyanka Square

-Lubyanskaya Square (Лубянская площадь, Lubyanskaya ploshchad'), or simply Lubyanka in Moscow lies about 900 m north-east of Red Square.
+Lubyanskaya Square (Лубянская площадь), or simply Lubyanka in Moscow lies about 900 m north-east of Red Square.
 History first records its name in 1480, when Grand Prince Ivan III of Moscow, who had conquered Novgorod in 1471, settled many Novgorodians in the area.
 They built the church of St Sophia, modelled after St Sophia Cathedral in Novgorod, and called the area Lubyanka after the Lubyanitsa street of their native city.

 Name

 The square was renamed Dzerzhinsky Square for many years (1926–1990) in honor of the founder of the Soviet security service Felix Dzerzhinsky.

 Square center

 A fountain used to stand in front of the building, at the center of the Lubyanka Square.
 In 1958, the fountain at the center of the Lubyanka Square was replaced by an 11-ton statue of Felix Dzerzhinsky ("Iron Felix"), founder of the Cheka, made by Yevgeny Vuchetich.

 In 2014, Jacques von Polier designed the Raketa Monumental which is largest watch mechanism in the world.
 It is currently installed at the square.

 On October 30, 1990, the Memorial organization erected the Solovetsky Stone, a monument to the victims of the Gulag, a simple stone from the Solovki prison camp in the White Sea.
 In 1991 the statue of Dzerzhinsky was removed by liberal protesters following the failure of the coup attempt against Mikhail Gorbachev, and the square's original name was officially restored.